 Defaults on the receivables may cause payment delays or losses and could adversely affect the price of your notes.
 You will rely primarily upon collections on the receivables in the trust for payments on your notes.
-Your notes have the benefit of a spread account and subordination of other securities as credit enhancement.
+Your notes have the benefit of a spread account, and, in the case of the Class A Notes, subordination of the Class B Notes.
 This credit enhancement will cover losses and delinquencies on the receivables up to some level.
 However, if the level of receivables losses and/or delinquencies exceeds the available credit enhancement, you may experience delays in payments due to you or may not ultimately receive all interest and principal due to you.
 Such defaults or failure of the receivables to perform as anticipated could also adversely affect any credit ratings on the notes, which could limit your ability to resell your notes and/or adversely affect the price of your notes.